plone/documentation/docs/classic-ui/csrf.md

 ### HTTP POST check with `PostOnly`

-Checks whether the request is an HTTP POST and raise `Unauthorized` if not.
+Checks whether the request is an HTTP POST request, and raises `Unauthorized` if not.
 This helps to mitigate clicks on malicious links.

 Usage example: